Running Plugins

 Test Command

-You can use the test command to test your plugin by running the test() method in the action/trigger file, unless there is a test method in the connection file.
+You can use the test command to test your connection by running the test() method in the action/trigger file, unless there is a test method in the connection file.
 Note that test() should be set in the connection and not in the action or trigger.
 Often it’s used to test network access and validate any user provided credentials.

 python